codexe-app/codexe/README.md

 ## Overview

-CODEXE is a project I started so I could experiment with building applications in AWS.
+CODEXE is a project I started so I could experiment with building user-authenticated Amplify applications in AWS.
+It is built with Next/React, uses graphql for database calls and S3 for file storage.
+At this time you can create edit and save documents and use a AI chatbot.

 ## Install